Places To Visit In Mumbai, India – A Total Travel Guide

 2. Mahalakshmi Temple

 Built by a local Hindu merchant in the 18th century, Mahalakshmi temple located in Mahalakshmi area is dedicated to Hindu Goddess Lakshmi.
-The neighbourhood also houses Mumbai’s famous Mahalakshmi Racecourse as well.
+The neighborhood also houses Mumbai’s famous Mahalakshmi Racecourse as well.
 You can reach the temple by shared cabs, taxis, buses or tuk-tuks.

 Mahalakshmi Temple timings: 6:30 AM – 10 PM every day.